mgiovino90/mgiovino90/README.md

 ## Hi there 👋
 My name is Marissa, I am an R&D engineer with 7 years of experience in advanced materials processing, experimental design and data analytics.
-Earlier this year, I completed a program in applied data science and decided to switch fields to data science.
-I'm excited to join data science field and solve complex problems using data-driven methods.
+In 2025, I completed a program in applied data science and started gaining experience in machine learning by competing in Kaggle competitions and working on computer vision projects at work.

 <!--
 **mgiovino90/mgiovino90** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.